malbolgee/ggdrive/README.md

 **NOTE**

 The ***extract*** function needs some extra programs to execute.
-We implement a mechanism that tries to guess the extension of the file you're downloading and use the program you define to extract it.
-So, the first time you try to download a file of a certain type, when it's time to extract the file, our program will ask you which program you want to choose.
-After that, if you download a file with this same extension, it will extract it automatically (if you added the ***--extract*** option).
+We implemented a mechanism that tries to guess the extension of the file you're downloading and uses the program you define to extract it.
+So, the first time you try to download a file of a certain type, ggdrive will ask you which program you want to use to extract the file.
+After that, if you download a file with the same extension, it will extract it automatically (if you added the ***--extract*** option).

 Those configurations are located with your other files that we need in the *.gdrive* in your *HOME* directory.
 The file is called ***data_config.json***